Mr-Pepe/lintel/docs/snippets/noqa.rst

-``pydoclint`` supports module-level or inline commenting to skip specific checks on specific modules, classes, or functions/methods.
+``lintel`` supports module-level or inline commenting to skip specific checks on specific modules, classes, or functions/methods.
 The supported comments that can be added are:

-1. ``# pydoclint: noqa`` on the module level deactivates pydoclint for a module.
+1. ``# lintel: noqa`` on the module level deactivates lintel for a module.

 2. ``# noqa: D100`` on the module level deactivates the D100 check for a module.